adavila0703/py-in-cpp/README.md

 [Back to table of contents](#table-of-contents)

 # Split()
 This is the C++ version of Pythons split function!
-You can take a target string and split it into a list.
+You can take a target string, split it into a list and return any element of your choosing.

  ```cpp
 split(str_in, str_search, element)
 ```
 * str_in - The string you would like to split.
-* str_search - Where you would like to split the string.
+* str_search - The point at which you would like the string split.
-* element - Which element you would like to return.
+* element - The element you would like to return.

 #### Example